laidav/hubfx/packages/hubfx/README.md

 - this new model can be bound with any UI library for rendering

-- # 2023 08 06 (Sat)
+- # 2023 08 06 (Sun)

-1. UPDATE reducer for async validation
-  - parent sources should also be validating if a child control is validating - DONE

-  - on validation success - DONE
-    - set validation key to false - DONE
-    - sync validation to ensure validation field is correct - DONE
+1. handling adding and removing array and group items

 # TODOS

-1. handling adding and removing array and group items

 1. reset form , and set Pristine value

 ## CLEAN UP TODOS